 Horse clipping safety – don’t get squashed or electrocuted!

-- Clipping can often involve getting tangled in cords, squashed by a spooking horse, or electrocuted by old clippers in disrepair.
+Clipping can often involve getting tangled in cords, squashed by a spooking horse, or electrocuted by old clippers in disrepair.
 I can attest to two of these things, and my distinct fear of electrocution makes the third one quite real.
+Here are some handy horse clipping safety tips.

 Horse clipping safety tips for you and your horse